Willem Boy

-Few of Boy's works have survived, and he is mostly remembered for the sarcophagus of King Gustav I in the Uppsala Cathedral.
+Few of Boy's works have survived, and he is mainly remembered for the sarcophagus of King Gustav I in the Uppsala Cathedral.

+Early life

 He is believed to have originated from Mechelen and to have arrived in Sweden no later than 1558 during the late reign of Gustav Vasa to work as a painter of portraits.
-Within a few years he became one of the country's leading artists whose talents proved useful in a wide range of fields; he, for example, led the construction of the fortification at Vaxholm in 1589.
+Within a few years, he became one of the country's leading artists, whose talents proved helpful in a wide range of fields; for example, he led the construction of the fortification at Vaxholm in 1589.
 Even though few of his works have survived, his influence on Swedish culture was considerable.

 Sarcophagi

 Boy is thought to have soon returned to Flanders to spend six years working on the sarcophagus of Gustav Vasa and his two first consorts Catherine and Margaret.
-In 1571 he was finally able to send the statues of the king and his wives to Sweden.
-In 1572 he went to England to buy marble and alabaster for the rest of the monument.
+In 1571, he was finally able to send the statues of the king and his wives to Sweden.
+In 1572, he went to England to buy marble and alabaster for the rest of the monument.
 However, in 1567 he had borrowed 1.000 daler for the project and when the bond proprietor in Antwerp was informed the statues happened to be in the city, she presented the bonds to the city magistrates and, as the defendant failed to present himself, the statues were confiscated.

-When Boy was informed of the situation he immediately managed to have the repayment postponed and wrote a letter to the Swedish monarch who happened to be in Kalmar.
+When Boy was informed of the situation, he immediately had the repayment postponed and wrote a letter to the Swedish monarch, who happened to be in Kalmar.
 The infuriated king wrote a letter to the Duke of Alba to have the monument sent to Sweden.
-Furthermore, to ensure Dutch merchants in Sweden would support his cause, he threatened to free them from their favoured position and demanded that they produce a security at least equal to the value of the monument.
-The Dutch magistrates eventually backed down and Boy was given a respite.
+Furthermore, to ensure Dutch merchants in Sweden would support his cause, he threatened to deprive them of their favoured position and demanded that they provide security at least equal to the value of the monument.
+The Dutch magistrates eventually backed down, and Boy was given a respite.
 The sarcophagus was safely delivered to Uppsala in 1583.
 The main volume in red marble measures 2.77×2×1.36 m with pillars on the corners 1.68 m tall.
 The statues are made of white marble with crowns and sceptres in gilded bronze.

-In 1584, he worked on the grave monument of Catherine Jagellon, a monument crowned by marble vault carried by pillars in front of which rests the queen on her sarcophagus.
+In 1584, he worked on the grave monument of Catherine Jagellon, a monument crowned by a marble vault carried by pillars in front of which rests the queen on her sarcophagus.

 Palaces

 Stockholm

 While Boy was abroad, Eric had devoted himself to various architectonic projects; he had the Franciscan monastery in Stockholm (today Riddarholmskyrkan) rebuilt; he appointed Arendt de Roy to repair and enlarge Vadstena Castle; and he employed the Paar brothers at the Castles in Uppsala and Kalmar.
-However, the king's main undertaking was undoubtedly the castle in Stockholm where Boy was to spend the remaining 16 years of his life.
+However, the king's main undertaking was undoubtedly the castle in Stockholm, where Boy was to spend the remaining 16 years of his life.